SEN AND DISABILITIES

 Our SENDCo is Mrs Eleanor Pearce, who can be contacted by emailing the school admin@pembrokeparkprimary.net

 Mrs Pearce has completed the National Accreditation for SENCos Award.
-Mrs Pearce is currently in her SENCo role full-time to ensure that all pupils with SEN receive the very best provision both in class and through targeted support.
+Mrs Pearce is currently in her SENCo role 3.5 days a week to ensure that all pupils with SEN receive the very best provision both in class and through targeted support.

 Interventions